Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 The 3 main killer Q-algos, search, factoring and simulation, are all on the same structural footing: The quantum singular value transformation algorithm by Gilyen et al.: https://arxiv.org/pdf/1806.01838.pdf

-**Remark**: The QAA is not explicitely mentioned, but in the youtube video he mentions SVD in the context of the HHL algorithm, on which the QAA is built.
+**Remark**: The QAA is not explicitely mentioned, but in the youtube video, I. Chuang  mentions SVD in the context of the HHL algorithm (on which the QAA is built).

 Check out [notation.md](notation/notation.md) for mathematical and quantum notation of the described mechanisms and operations.